Bosphorus Istanbul – Turkey Trip – Day 2

 Sujit and Achintya arrived and it was action time.
 The quorum was complete.
 We took the afternoon easy and lunched at home with some pepper chicken curry, a wholesome cucumber and tomato salad and steamed rice.
 Crashed for a bit.

-Evening took us to the Bosphorus, Istanbul.
-We hopped onto a shared minibus or Dolmus for 2 TL a head.
+The evening took us to the Bosphorus Istanbul.
+We hopped onto a shared minibus or Dolmus for 2 TL per head.
 A dolmus only rolls once all its eight seats are full, so if you are in a rush you may want to hail a cab.

-We started our food journey at Besiktas, with appetizers of mussels that were sold by the piece.
+We started our food journey at Besiktas in the Bosphorus Market, with appetizers of mussels that were sold by the piece.
 These mussels are stuffed with rice and lemon is squeezed on them just before eating.
-The stuff at Gala Kokorec was simply delicious.
+The food affair at Gala Kokorec was simply delicious.

 We went on to a fish restaurant called Turgut Vidinli for “Raki” & food.
 Turgut Vidinli is a 34-year-old restaurant in Besiktas.
 Raki, the anise-flavoured local liquor, was served with a huge breadbasket, melon and cheese.